juliaguida/oystercard/goals/README.md

 - **09.30-12.30: Group project work.**
 - **14.00-18.00: Group project work.**

-Most weekends you'll plan how to achieve your goals within the context of a weekend challenge that we provide.
+At the end of each unit, you'll plan how to achieve your goals within the context of an end of unit challenge that we provide.

 ![Tracking pixel](https://githubanalytics.herokuapp.com/course/goals/README.md)